 “Green” means many things to many people.
 It symbolizes money and is the color everyone loves on St. Patrick’s Day.
 A green home is one that uses energy efficiently and as minimally as possible, is healthier for people and the environment, and makes wise use of materials and resources.
 Green innovations include renewable technologies for power, building materials, efficiency, entertainment, and more.
 There are many possible home projects that involve green technologies, and here are four current trends in these types of projects.
 They are all relatively common and give a home a big boost when it comes to becoming greener.
-A personal or home equity loan can help you incorporate these eco-savvy changes to your home.

 1. Fireplace conversion